“I developed a self-limiting belief that my worth as a person was correlated to my performance in the pool.”

 “That’s just not true.
 Most people around us barely even notice.”

-Words: Alasdair Hooper
+Words and interview: Alasdair Hooper

 Image credits: With thanks to Lizzie Simmonds and The Mintridge Foundation